eugene3231/eugene3231/README.md

 ## I'm a Year 4 Computer Science student currently studying in NUS! 👋

-- 🔭 I’m interested in learning more about software engineering, cybersecurity and web development!
+- 🔭 I’m interested in learning more about software engineering and web development!
-- 👯 I’m looking for my next internship in 2022
+- 👯 I’m looking for my next internship in Summer 2022 and a full time opportunity in 2023
-- 🥅 2021 Goals: Be more involved in open source projects!
+- 🥅 2022 Goals: Be more involved in open source projects!
-- ⚡ Fun fact: I love to watch Christopher Nolan movies 🤣
+- ⚡ Fun fact: I like to cycle and also play games in my free time 🤣

 ### Connect with me: